onion797jp/tokyo/README.md

 Tokyo's ProtoSchool Chapter is a group of people passionate about all things enabling **Decentralized Web** and **Web3**.

-We mainly focus on protocol and tools (IPFS, libp2p, Multiformat, Filecoin) built by [Protocol Labs](https://protocol.ai) and its community groups.
+We mainly focus on protocol and tools (IPFS, libp2p, Multiformat, IPLD, Filecoin) built by [Protocol Labs](https://protocol.ai) and its community groups.
 We are always open to all decentralized computing, storage, and networking technologies!

 Everyone is welcome to join us!
 Let's learn, teach, and share ideas together! 🙌